Azziad Nasenya: Additional information

 Azziad hosts The Shoe Game with Azziad on her YouTube channel, where she explores the stories behind her guests' shoes.

 In September 2020, Azziad was appointed as an Official Global Ambassador for the Save Our Future campaign.
 Later on, in February 2022, she was named as the BIC ambassador for Miss Soleil, a women's razor.

 Azziad got a government appointment as a member of the Creatives Technical Committee, under the Ministry of Youth Affairs, Sports and Arts.
 The appointment, made in February 2023, under a Government Gazette Notice, was later revoked by then minister, Ababu Namwamba.
 The appointment of the Creatives Technical Committee had been challenged in court by Charles Mugane, an advocate of the High Court, leading to its suspension by High Court Judge Lawrence Mugambi.

-Awards
+Awards and nominations

 In 2021, Azziad was nominated for an international E!
 People's Choice Awards, in the African social star category.